fudyartanto/react-ohlc/README.md

 ```

 ## Contribution
-Open terminal and run this script bellow in the root folder of project
+Open terminal and run this command bellow in the root folder of project
 ```bash
 npm start
 ```
-Open another terminal and run this script bellow
+Open another terminal and run this command bellow
 ```bash
 cd example
 npm start